keep cats away

 With certain cat repellent for the yard, you can create odor barriers that discourage cats from entering the area.
 Commercial cat repellents often use the scent of a predator’s urine, such as a coyote or bobcat, to scare the cat away.
 Most often, commercial repellents come in a granular form that you can sprinkle around the problem area.

 Certain plants also have odors that cats do not enjoy.
-Coleus canina, or the “scaredy-cat plant,” is an example of one of those plants that cats dislike.
+Coleus canina, or the “scaredy-cat plant,” is an example of one of those cat repellent plants.
 Other examples include:

 • Rue